Encrypted screenings with flexible collaboration tools, accessible on any device, anywhere.

 Users are being pushed into a pricing decision before experiencing any product value, leading to high bounce rates.
 Without context, trust, or understanding of benefits, users are more likely to leave instead of engaging.

 Shift to a value-first experience by letting users create a project immediately instead of showing pricing upfront.
-Use a subtle upgrade banner to communicate limits and only prompt for plans after users experience value.
+Use a subtle upgrade banner to communicate limits and only prompt for plans after users experience value, reducing bounce and improving engagement.

-All access controls were centralized into a unified Sharing experience by introducing an Upload Access sub-tab alongside existing sharing options.
+All access controls were centralized into a unified Sharing experience by introducing an Upload Access sub-tab alongside existing sharing options, using consistent UI patterns and interaction models.

 Upload Access being explicitly defined reduces ambiguity around contributor roles.

-ScreenKey's feedback workflow is inefficient due to unclear comment organization, weak status visibility, limited reply feedback visibility, and poor video navigation.
+ScreenKey's feedback workflow is inefficient due to unclear comment organization, weak status visibility, limited reply feedback visibility, and poor video navigation, making it difficult for users to quickly review, respond to, and act on feedback.

-Simplify the experience by introducing clear sorting, visible comment and reply states, one-click timestamp navigation, intuitive filtering, and a more structured reply feedback flow.
+Simplify the experience by introducing clear sorting, visible comment and reply states (new/seen/resolved), one-click timestamp navigation, intuitive filtering, and a more structured reply feedback flow to support fast scanning, response, and prioritization.

 Simplifying the experience with clear sorting, visible comment states, and structured reply flows improves users' ability to quickly scan and prioritize feedback, reducing time spent searching for relevant information.
-Features like one-click timestamp navigation and intuitive filtering enable faster access to context, leading to more efficient decision-making.
+Features like one-click timestamp navigation and intuitive filtering enable faster access to context, leading to more efficient decision-making and response workflows.
+Overall, this enhances clarity, reduces missed or unresolved comments, and supports a more organized and responsive collaboration experience.

 A flat list fails after 20% of items.
 This hierarchy scales from a single indie short to a multi-season enterprise distribution.